 Since Google search makes up the vast majority of web search traffic by volume, Google Ads can return enormous results for countless search terms.
 Your small businesses can leverage the power of Google Ads to increase the amount of traffic coming to your website by targeting specific keywords your target audience is searching for!
 Now, I’m not going to say that Google Ads will fix all your traffic and ranking problems, but many small businesses have had great success by running targeted Ad campaigns.

-In this article, I’ll give you four reasons why Google AdWords works for small businesses and then some tips to help you start!
+In this article, I’ll give you four reasons why Google Ads works for small businesses and then some tips to help you start!

-Google AdWords helps small businesses advertise and rank high for specific keywords that you wants to rank well for.
+Google Ads helps small businesses advertise and rank high for specific keywords that you wants to rank well for.
 You know those ads results you see at the top or on the side of a Google results page?
-Those are courtesy of AdWords.
-In AdWords, you can create a campaign for a specific marketing strategy you want to implement.
+Those are courtesy of Ads.
+In Ads, you can create a campaign for a specific marketing strategy you want to implement.

 First, a business will select a keyword (or keywords) they want to target in their ads.
 These keywords need to be long tail and targeted directly to what that business’ ideal audience is searching for.
 Remember, you’ll be competing to rank for these keywords, so it’s better to go in with a narrow approach here.
 Once you have your list of keywords to want to target, you can create your ads matched with those keywords.
 You can also enter your maximum bid to rank for those key terms as well.

 Next, Google looks at all the relevant key terms and ads that want to rank.
 To determine ad rank, Google looks at ad’s maximum bid and the quality score.
 Quality score is a metric Google uses composed of the ad’s potential CTR, landing page, and relevance to the search query.
 The higher your quality score, the better chance you have of your ad ranking.
 Even if you have a lower amount for your maximum bid, you can still outrank other ads if your quality score is higher!